MASILab/PreQual/README.md

 **--correct\_grad on/off**

 Perform gradient nonlinearity correction.
 First, corrected voxelwise b-table is calculated as in [https://github.com/baxpr/gradtensor].
-These results are used to computed the corrected diffusion weighted signal.
+These results are used to compute the corrected diffusion weighted signal.
 If this option is on, the determinant nonlinear gradient field will be visualized in the output PDF.

 Default = off